 Cryptocurrency is taxed when you receive it as payment or have a transaction where you sell or trade it.
 If you just buy it and hold onto it, it won’t be taxed until you do something with it.
-Even if you don't receive a 1099-B, 1099-MISC, 1099-K, or summary tax statement for your cryptocurrency transactions, it’s your responsibility to report them.
+Even if you don't receive a 1099-B, 1099-MISC, 1099-NEC, 1099-K, or summary tax statement for your crypto transactions, it’s your responsibility to report them.

 It’s considered earned income when you:

 - Receive it as payment for goods or services (like if you were paid in cash)

 - Receive new crypto from a hard fork followed by an airdrop or other transfer

 It’s treated as a property sale (with capital gains or losses) when you:

 - Exchange it (swap one type of crypto for another)